Recently, air fresheners have been in the news because of findings that they

 difficulties in humans, especially those with compromised lung function.

-Both spray type and plug-in type air fresheners have been implicated.
+Both spray type and plug-in type air fresheners have been implicated, as have

 DooDoo Voodoo's germ- and odor-killing action, along with its largely natural